 Cassie Loyo joined Safe Haven in October 2017 and enjoys being part of the Safe Haven team.
-She holds a Bachelors in Social Work from Northeastern Illinois University and a Masters in Education from Quincy University with a LBS1 endorsement.
-Cassie has worked in therapeutic school settings for 10 years, primarily with students who have autism and behavioral disorders.
+She holds a Bachelor’s degree in Social Work from Northeastern Illinois University and a Master’s in Education from Quincy University with an LBS1 endorsement.
+Cassie has worked in therapeutic school settings for ten years, primarily with students who have autism and behavioral disorders.
 She has taught a variety of students with a range of disabilities from middle school age to high school.
-When she is not teaching, Cassie enjoys reading, rooting for the Cubs and spending time with her 2 sons and husband.
+When she is not teaching, Cassie enjoys reading, rooting for the Cubs, and spending time with her two sons and husband.

 Social Work Staff

 Sarah Matchen graduated with her Master’s in Social Work in 2007 and has focused on working with children, adolescents and families throughout her career.
 Outside of school, Ms. Matchen serves on the Board of Directors for the Tourette Syndrome Camping Organization and loves kayaking and crafting.